danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 ## 2.3 Variables

 In programming, the use of both width and height is called variables, which is another important concept.
 Variables are used to store data and information in a computer program.
-You can think of variables as many lockers, and you can put things, replace them with other things, and store them for later retrieval.
+You can think of variables as many lockers [need to change metaphor - may be kitchen cabinet, extending with types, capacity, but need to think about the link with memory and physicality /w], and you can put things, replace them with other things, and store them for later retrieval.
 Just like the variable 'width' and 'height' as something what is called 'global variables', in which you can use in any parts of your code.
 However for local variables, it is defined within a structure or a function, then the variable can only be used within that block of code.
 To define a global variable, you need to define it before the setup of the program, usually in the first few lines of the program.

 To use the earlier example, the value behind 'width' is 500 which is the canvas' width that has been defined in line 2 (see section 2.2.1).
 To continue with the metaphor, a locker with the name 'width' is being labeled and stored the value '500'.
 For this case, it is assigned by default as the program is able to retrieve the measurement of the canvas.